cloudfoundry-attic/lattice-release/release/README.md

 ## Installation

+Installation is usually handled by a Terraform or Vagrant deployment configuration.
+All Lattice deployment configurations should adhere to the following guidelines.

 To install a `lattice.tgz` file, first extract the `install` folder at the root of the tarball.
 - The `install/common` script must be run on every Lattice instance.
 - The `install/cell` script must be run on every Lattice cell